Get The Right Equipment:

 If it’s your first time learning to foil then we recommend you start with wake-foiling lessons behind our boat.
 Wake-foiling offers the easiest way to learn about foil balance and control.

 We offer a complete 10-hour wing-foiling program that includes wake-foiling using our amazing HeyDay wakesurfing boat too!

 While you are learning to wing foil, it is important to practice in the right conditions.

-Look for a location that offers flat, calm water and light winds.
+Look for a location that offers flat, calm water.

-You also want to avoid crowded areas, as it can be dangerous for both yourself and other water users.
+You also want to avoid crowded areas, as the foil can be sharp and dangerous for other water users.

 Once you have built up your skills, you can start to practice in more challenging conditions.
 This will help you to build your confidence and become a more versatile wing foiler.

 Master The Basics:

 This includes getting up on the board, maintaining your balance on the board while generating power with the wing, and then ultimately riding on the foil too.